 And: I can upload and link a local digital object using a column for its

 Then: Authority records are saved with links to their digital objects

-#9 Updated by Peter Van Garderen 7 months ago
+#9 Updated by Peter Van Garderen about 2 years ago

 Feature: CSV export of digital objects linked to Authority records Given: An Authority record is linked to a digital object When: I use the Authority record CSV export template Then: The linked digital object master copy is included with each Authority record in a column which contains its AtoM URI

-#11 Updated by Peter Van Garderen 7 months ago
+#11 Updated by Peter Van Garderen about 2 years ago

 - File Screen Shot 2020-03-20 at 5.42.43 PM.png added